-Sandy Bay Child and Family Services Inc. has received continued support from numerous sources, including the Chief and Council of Sandy Bay Ojibway First Nation, the Chief and Council of Dakota Plains Wahpeton Nation, the Southern First Nations Network of Care, the Province of Manitoba and the Government of Canada.
-We are most appreciative of their continued guidance and direction.
+Sandy Bay Child and Family Services Inc. is also appreciative of the continued support from numerous sources, including the Chief and Council of Sandy Bay Ojibway First Nation, the Southern First Nations Network of Care, the Province of Manitoba and the Government of Canada.